nus-cs2103/website-base/admin/moduleExpectations.md

 <div class="indented">

-<p class="lead"><md>We use a topic levels system to indicate the importance of module components. **Start with things that are rated level-1 and progress to topics at higher levels.** Things rated level-4 are optional.</md></p>
+<p class="lead"><md>We use a topic levels system to indicate the progression of module components. **Start with things that are rated level-1 and progress to topics at higher levels.** Things rated level-4 are optional.</md></p>

 **Levels for lesson topics** (and textbook sections):